jowhannez/svgomg/README.md

 # svgomg
-Minimize svg and print data URI
+Minimize svg and print data URI.
+Requires node package manager (npm).

 ## Usage
 Save the code below to a file named *svgomg*.
 Make sure the script location is in your $PATH